-Once your life insurance is in place, the last step is the paperwork to secure the loan.
-This form is called a collateral assignment, and it is a really interesting legal document.
-This document notifies the borrower’s insurance company the borrower has assigned an interest in their life insurance policy to the lender.
+To use your life insurance to secure your small business loan, you need to create a collateral assignment.
+A collateral assignment document notifies the borrower’s insurance company the borrower has assigned an interest in their life insurance policy to the lender.
 This gives the lender the right to receive death proceeds as primary beneficiary up to the amount of the loan.
 The rest of the insurance goes to your named beneficiary.

-With a life insurance contract that is collaterally assigned to a bank, your loved ones will not be obligated to repay anymore of the loan as it will be paid off in the amount of insurance you purchased up to the loan.
+With a life insurance contract that is collaterally assigned to a bank, your loved ones will not be obligated to pay off the loan as it will be paid off in the amount of insurance you purchased up to the loan.
 The rest of the proceeds of that policy go to your loved ones and they will not have the added financial stress of repaying your business loan.

 A solid term life insurance contract collaterally assigned for a loan is for protecting your small business and your bank’s interests.
 It is a win/win scenario.
 Most likely, you will far outlive the loan you received to grow your business, but the life insurance is protecting your small business and all parties if you die prematurely.
 Life insurance brings peace of mind both to you, your lender, and your loved ones.

 About the writer